top of page

 Gauge Thickness @ 6th String: 2.00mm

-Insert the gauge underneath the strings at the 12th fret and lower the bridge/saddles until the strings are muted.
+Insert the gauge underneath the strings at the 12th fret and adjust the saddle until the strings are muted.

 ADJUSTING THE STRING ACTION

-To raise the action: Move the gauge to the 11th fret and raise the bridge until the notes are audible again.
+To raise the action: Move the gauge to the 11th fret and raise the bridge until the open strings are audible.

 SETTING PICK UP HEIGHTS: